ClickHouse/ClickHouse/docs/en/sql-reference/functions/hash-functions.md

 ## ngramSimHashCaseInsensitive {#ngramsimhashcaseinsensitive}

-Splits a string in ASCII into n-grams of `ngramsize` symbols and returns the n-gram `simhash`.
+Splits a ASCII string into n-grams of `ngramsize` symbols and returns the n-gram `simhash`.
 Is case insensitive.

 Can be used for detection of semi-duplicate strings with [bitHammingDistance](../../sql-reference/functions/bit-functions.md#bithammingdistance).
 The smaller is the [Hamming Distance](https://en.wikipedia.org/wiki/Hamming_distance) of the calculated `simhashes` of two strings, the more likely these strings are the same.